Submit your work, meet writers and drop the ads. Become a member

 And how to drive a stick.

-In fact, they learned all my baby boomer things,
+In fact, they learned all my baby boomer tricks,

 They learned about winning, and all about losing, with dignity.